Arizona State fires Edwards following loss to MAC school

+”I don’t regret at all because I believed it was the right thing to do then,” Anderson said. ”But I also believe that when you come to a point where you realize that you’re not always right, and perhaps it’s not working at the level you want and you don’t have the patience to wait because the world is changing really fast out there, then you make changes.
+That’s what we’ve done.”

+Edwards managed to hold onto his job after an up-and-down 2021, but another shaky loss led to his firing three games into his fifth season.
+Arizona State is still awaiting word on possible NCAA sanctions for allegedly hosting recruits on campus during an NCAA-mandated COVID-19 dead period in 2020.

 Edwards went 46-26 at Arizona State, including 1-2 this season and 17-14 in the Pac-12.
-The Sun Devils never won more than eight games in a season under Edwards.
+The Sun Devils never won more than eight games in a season under Edwards and fell short of Anderson’s goal of playing in major bowl games.

 Running backs coach Shaun Aguano will serve as interim coach.